cvs-health/testaro/README.md

 - `creationTimeStamp`: a string in `yymmddThhMM` format, describing when the job was created.
 - `acts`: an array of the acts to be performed (documented below).
 - `sources`: an object describing where the job came from:
-   - `script`: the ID of the script from which the job was made, or an empty string if none.
+   - `script`: the ID of the script (as used by Testilo) from which the job was made, or an empty string if none.
-   - `batch` : the ID of the batch from which the target of this job was drawn, or an empty string if none.
+   - `batch` : the ID of the batch (as used by Testilo) from which the target of this job was drawn, or an empty string if none.
    - `target`: an object whose `id`, `what`, and `which` properties describe the target being tested by this job, or, if there was no batch, have empty strings as values.
    - `requester`: the email address that should receive a notice of completion of the job, or an empty string if no notice is to be sent.
 - `creationTimeStamp`: the date and time in `yymmddThhMM` format when the job was created.
 - `timeStamp`: the date and time in `yymmddThhMM` format before which the job is not to be assigned.
 - `sendReportTo`: the URL to which the report of the job is to be sent, or an empty string if the report is not to be sent to a server.
+- `mergeID`: a randomly generated alphanumeric ID for the process (such as a merger, as performed by Testilo, of a script and a batch) that created the job, or an empty string if none.

 ### Reports